wjsteele/Cura/README.md

 BLACKBELT Cura
 ====
-This is a version of [Ultimaker Cura](https://github.com/ultimaker/cura) customised to support the [BLACKBELT 3D Printer](https://blackbelt-3d.com/) with a slanted gantry.
+This is a version of [Ultimaker Cura](https://github.com/ultimaker/cura) customised to support the any conveyor printer with a slanted gantry.

 Logging Issues